jiriklepl/noarr-mpi/README.md

 - `algorithm` - the name of the algorithm (always `gemm`).
 - `framework` - the name of the framework used (e.g., `noarr`, `boost`, `boostP2P`, `kokkosComm`, `mpi`).
 - `dataset` - the size of the dataset (`MINI`, `MEDIUM`, `EXTRALARGE`).
-- `datatype` - the type of the data used in the GEMM kernel (for the default configuration of the project, it is always `FLOAT`).
+- `datatype` - the scalar datatype used in the GEMM kernel (for the default configuration of the project, it is always `FLOAT`).
 - `c_tile`, `a_tile`, `b_tile` - the major dimensions of the privatized sub-matrices used in the distributed GEMM kernel.
 - `i_tiles` - the number of tiles in the `i` dimension of the `C` matrix; the number of tiles in the `j` dimension is determined by the number of MPI processes.
 - `mean_time` - the average execution time of the GEMM kernel in seconds.